 Regularly scheduled faculty meetings are a valuable component of an effective school.
 The day of week designated for staff meetings will be determined by the administration.
 Some staff meetings will be reserved for data meetings.
 All staff meetings are mandatory.
-In the event of extreme extenuating circumstances which warrant a missed meeting, the Director of Instruction should be notified.
-It is also the responsibility of the individual teacher or staff meeting.
+In the event of extreme extenuating circumstances which warrant a missed meeting, the Principal should be notified.
+It is also the responsibility of the individual teacher or staff member to seek out a colleague to find out what information was reviewed and/or discussed at the staff meeting.